 Acorn Stairlifts Model 130 service and repair.
-We can get your lift back up and working again fast and do not require a maintenance contract to service your lift.
-If you are having problems with your Acorn lift contact us at 866-721-6004.
-We can test and perform diagnostics checks for any problem the lift might have and stock parts for fast repairs.
+We can get your lift back up and working again quickly and do not require a maintenance contract to service your lift.
+If you are having problems with your Acorn chairlift we can test, repair and perform diagnostics checks for any problem the lift might have.
+With a large inventory of parts and all of our service trucks fully stocked for fast repairs, we’re ready for your call.
 For error code information and common issues try our Acorn stairlift troubleshooting guide.

 Typical Service Call Items